 2018 Best New Poet by University of Virginia Press

-Winner of 2021 Eastern Shore Writers Crossroads Competition
+Winner of the 2021 Eastern Shore Writers Crossroads Competition

 Selected for Ghost City’s 2023 Online Summer Micro-Chapbook Series